awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 `organizations:ListHandshakesForAccount` – Required to see the list of invitations in the AWS Organizations console\.
 `organizations:AcceptHandshake`\.
 `organizations:DeclineHandshake`\.
-`iam:CreateServiceLinkedRole` – Required only when accepting the invitation requires the creation of a service\-linked role in the member account to support integration with other AWS services\.
+`iam:CreateServiceLinkedRole` – Required only when accepting the invitation requires the creation of a service\-linked role to support integration with other AWS services\.
 For more information, see [AWS Organizations and service\-linked roles](orgs_integrate_services.md#orgs_integrate_services-using_slrs)\.

 ------
 #### [ AWS Management Console ]

 **To accept or decline an invitation**

 1. An invitation to join an organization is sent to the email address of the account owner\.
-If you are an account owner and you receive an invitation email message, follow the instructions in the email invitation or go to [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/) in your browser, and then choose **Invitations**\.
+If you are an account owner and you receive an invitation email message, follow the instructions in the email invitation or go to [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/) in your browser, and then choose **Respond to invitations**\.

 1. If prompted, sign in to the invited account as an IAM user, assume an IAM role, or sign in as the account's root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\)\.